NYPL/discovery-sandbox/DEPLOYMENT.md

 - Create branch for new feature `git checkout -b new-feature` off the `development` branch.
 - Create Pull Request pointing to the `development` branch.
 - To test the branch on the development server, follow the instructions below for deploying to Development
-- Once the Pull Request is accepted and merged into `development`, the `development` branch should be merged to `qa` and then `qa` should be merged to the `master` branch when ready.
+- Once the Pull Request is accepted merge it into `development`
+- Update version in `development` branch:
+  - Decide on appropriate new version number
+  - Add notes to CHANGELOG.md & update `package.json` version number.
+Commit.
+  - `git push origin development`
+- Eventually merge `development` into `qa`
+- Eventually merge `qa` into `master`
+- Add git tag to `master` (e.g. `git tag -a v1.4.3; git push --tags`)

+### Versioning

+Once a feature branch has been approved and merged into development

 ### Elastic Beanstalk
 There are two existing AWS accounts that we are deploying to for development and for qa/production.